Future of our parks and open spaces

 Between August and October 2016, more than 3,500 people took the opportunity to have their say on the future of the city’s parks and open spaces – the council’s biggest ever response to this type of consultation.

 We used feedback from the consultation to draw up a new Open Spaces Strategy.
-The new 10-year strategy (2017-2027) will shape the future of parks and open spaces in the city.
+The new 10-year strategy (2017-2027) shapes the future of parks and open spaces in the city.

 The strategy, which was formally approved by members of the Environment Transport and Sustainability Committee on 17 January 2017, proposed a range of policies and actions to put parks on a firm footing in order to maintain facilities for the future.
 The strategy highlights funding opportunities and the need to build on ideas that came out of the consultation.

 We will continue to involve residents, park users and other interested parties as the strategy develops.
 The Environment Committee will consider any future updates.

 Our parks and open spaces

 Brighton & Hove has approximately 147 parks including heritage parks, playing fields and green spaces.
 We also have more than 3,000 allotments, 50 playgrounds and a section of the South Downs National Park.